 Eco-conscious—Someone who is referred to as eco-conscious is conscious of the environment and the ecosystems that support it.
 People who are eco-conscious are aware of how our buying habits, living habits and eating habits impact the earth.

-Fair Trade—Items that bear a fair trade label are internationally produced and include banana, pineapple, coffee, and chocolate that typically come from developing countries where workers aren’t always provided the best conditions.
+Fair Trade—Items that bear a fair trade label are internationally produced.
+They include bananas, pineapples, coffee, and chocolate that typically come from developing countries where workers aren’t always provided the best conditions.
 Fair trade labeling assures that farmers are paid better-than-conventional prices, are trained on sustainable agriculture practices, work directly with food cooperatives (co-ops), and are often organic.

 Food Quality Protection Act (FQPA)—Established in 1996, the FQPA amendments changed the way the Environmental Protection Agency (EPA) regulates pesticides.
 The requirements included a new safety standard—reasonable certainty of no harm—that must be applied to all pesticides used on foods.

-Free Range—Of, relating to, or produced by animals, especially poultry, that have access to outside spaces and are permitted to graze or forage and range freely for food rather than being confined in an enclosure or feedlot as with free-range chickens.
+Free Range—Of, relating to, or produced by, animals, especially poultry, that have access to outside spaces and are permitted to graze, forage, and range freely for food rather than being confined in an enclosure or feedlot (i.g. free-range chickens).
 Sometimes referred to as free-roaming.
 Conditions for the animals are also typically less crowded.